acroy/Quantum.jl/README.md

 and perform complex combinatorial filtering and mapping on the labels of basis states.

-All calculations with states and operators resort to using linear algebraic formulations whenever possible, and linear transformations act in accordance with user-defined bases.
+All calculations with states and operators resolve themselves using linear algebraic formulations whenever possible, and linear transformations act in accordance with user-defined bases.

+Quantum.jl does NOT yet feature or plan to feature operations on continuous spaces.
+It is primarily for operations on discrete bases, which makes it a natural choice as a toolset for quantum information research.

 All of this will become more clear once I get a chance to write up the docs;
 stay tuned for updates in the next few weeks!